Spring Cup 2020 has ended – cancelled, actually, due to COVID-19.

 WHEN IS IT?

-For Spring 2020, any player born in 2001 thru 2011 is eligible to register for Spring Cup (10U, 12U, 14U, 16U and 19U).
-This includes players who previously played in the Fall season, All-Stars, or Extra during the MY2018 season, as well as new players who are joining AYSO just for the Spring Cup season.
+For Spring 2021, any player born in 2002 thru 2012 is eligible to register for Spring Cup (10U, 12U, 14U, 16U and 19U).
+This includes players who played in the previous Fall, All-Stars, or Extra, as well as new players who are joining AYSO just for the Spring Cup season.
 Eligibility does not guarantee placement on a team – Spring Cup teams are formed using a selective, competitive process.
 Teams from All-Stars and Extra are invited to stay together to continue playing in Spring Cup (“Continuing Teams”).
 Individual players are invited to join as well, but are only drafted to join either Continuing Teams or New Teams as space and volunteer numbers permits.

 HOW ARE TEAMS FORMED?